what’s in a name?

 Our customers make us who we are and empower us to make a difference, the collaborations we create with them are vital, as such “Co” keeps us humble and reminds us daily that cooperation with our customers is what drives our success.

-We’re not crazy people who believe we can fix the world’s problems with a few acres of trees and a smile, but we wholeheartedly believe that our work will play a beneficial part in combatting the climate crisis for all of our futures.
+We are under no delusions that we can fix the world’s problems with a few acres of trees and a smile, but we wholeheartedly believe that our work will play a beneficial part in combatting the climate crisis for all of our futures.